merenlab/merenlab.org/data/micr-obs-future/index.md

 </div>

-To use dRep, let us first write a bash script telling it to dereplicate at 95% ANI (preclustering at 90% ANI) and then submit it with `clusterize`.
+To use `dRep`, let us first write a bash script telling it to dereplicate at 95% ANI (preclustering at 90% ANI) and then submit it with `clusterize`.

+{:.notice}
+ANI stands for Average Nucleotide Identity. dRep uses this measure to cluster genomes before selecting a representative for each cluster. https://drep.readthedocs.io/en/latest/choosing_parameters.html

 ```
 nano drep_clusterize.sh